 Course Textbook: Three free electronic textbooks in pdf form are available under the Textbooks section on the eClass page.

-A list of readings in the textbooks are given in the Textbooks section on the eClass page.
+A list of readings in the textbooks are given in the Lectures section on the eClass page.
+There, you will find a list of recommended background reading.

 LECTURES: